HemanthNarne/practice/README.md

 ﻿# Smart-Attendance

-Course project for IOS - Smart attendance is an attendance tracking applcation Course project for IOS - Smart attendance is an attendance tracking applcation
+Course project for IOS - Smart attendance is an attendance tracking appl Course project for IOS - Smart attendance is an attendance tracking applcation

 ## Group name